sabah42/D-tectez-des-faux-billets/README.md

 - [data](./data) : Contains raw and processed data.
 - [notebooks](./notebooks): contains the jupyter notebook used in the analysis.
 - [visualizations](./visualizations): Contains graphical.
+- [Presentation](./Presentation): The PowerPoint file used during the final presentation of the project.
 - `README.md` - Project documentation.

 ## Dataset